-In the face of such obvious imbalances in the institutions for global environmental and environment-economy governance, what strategic approach should Canada pursue?
+In the face of such obvious imbalances in the global institutions for environmental and environment-economy governance, what strategic approach should Canada pursue?
 The instinctive ideological reflex of accepting the inherited, broadly multilateral organizations and their regimes, while working for their slow and selective improvement is an inappropriate one.
 For as a principal global ecological and economic power (see below), Canada has a large repertoire of regime building approaches or foreign policy approaches it can pursue.
-In addition to the bilateral and regional institutional and multilateral agreement approaches discussed above, these include national closure, unilateralism, and market driven voluntary standardization.
+In addition to the bilateral and regional institutional and multilateral agreement approaches discussed above, these include national closure, unilateralism, and market driven voluntary standardization15.

 Strategies of national closure suffer from the fact that there are fewer opportunities for effective border defences in a globalizing age, notwithstanding national skills and investments in agricultural, hazardous waste and other inspections at the border.
 This is particularly true for a country with a vast array of open borders, located at the intersection of three major oceanic ecosystems, and containing a fragile Arctic environment.
-Moreover such nationalist strategies still face the challenge, in a federation where an estimated 70% of environmental responsibility lies within provincial jurisdiction and where federal-provincial co-operation is not always the norm, of securing consensus without the spur of international disciplines or processes.
+Moreover such nationalist strategies still face the challenge, in a federation where an estimated 70% of environmental responsibility lies within provincial jurisdiction and where federalprovincial co-operation is not always the norm, of securing consensus without the spur of international disciplines or processes.
 Canada's recent environmentally-related record under NAFTA's Chapter 11 investment dispute settlement provisions shows how intense such federal-provincial frictions can be, and how peculiar autarkically conceived and designed environmental policy in a protectionist nest can be (Kirton 2000).
+National closure for environmental purposes may become more possible and more appealing in the post September 11, 2001 period, with the much greater investments in generic border security and surveillance being pout in place, and the "dual use" bioterrorism and "bioinvasion" character of several substances such as anthrax.
+However its should be employed as a first choice strategy very selectively, such as the use of the federal government's trade and commerce power and peace, order and good government power to prevent the commercial export of bulk water from Canada.
+16